-In 2020, the Company has formulated the long-term vision, "Vision 2030," and upholds "Innovation for the Earth" as its vision statement.
+In 2020, the Company has formulated the Long-Term Vision, "Vision 2030," and upholds "Innovation for the Earth" as its vision statement.
 This statement embodies the strong desire to support life infrastructure and create "peace of mind that continues into the future" toward the realization of a sustainable society by continuing to generate innovation.
 The SEKISUI CHEMICAL Group will make efforts to resolve social issues, support the basis of LIFE for the individual and society and create and provide peace of mind and the value evolved from such peace of mind to all generations including the future generation, through products and services that enhance sustainability.

-The Company has established basic policies regarding CSR and sustainability (Environment, Human Rights, CS & Quality, Human Resources, Safety, Information Security Policy, Social Contribution Activities, Procurement, etc.), while the Sustainability Committee, chaired by the President and with the participation of members of management and employee representatives, receives reports from "Environmental," "CS & Quality," "Human Resources," "Safety," "Compliance," "Cyber Security," and "DX" Sub-committees and deliberates the specific policies and measures, If necessary, these policies and measures are deliberated by the Board of Directors.
+The Company has established by the Board of Directors basic policies regarding CSR and sustainability (Environment, Human Rights, CS & Quality, Human Resources, Safety, Information Security, Social Contribution Activities), while the Sustainability Committee, chaired by the President and with the participation of members of management, receives reports from "Environmental," "CS & Quality," "Human Resources," "Safety," "Compliance," "Cyber Security," and "DX" Sub-committees and deliberates the specific policies and measures, If necessary, these policies and measures are deliberated by the Board of Directors.

-With the recognition that dealing with sustainability issues is an important element of risk management, the board should take appropriate actions to this end.
-Given the increasing demand and interest with respect to sustainability issues in recent years, the board should consider addressing these matters positively and proactively.
+The board should recognize that dealing with sustainability issues, such as taking care of climate change and other global environmental issues, respect of human rights, fair and appropriate treatment of the workforce including caring for their health and working environment, fair and reasonable transactions with suppliers, and crisis management for natural disasters, are important management issues that can lead to earning opportunities as well as risk mitigation, and should further consider addressing these matters positively and proactively in terms of increasing corporate value over the mid-to long-term.

 The Company promotes ESG-based management as a way of improving social sustainability while at the same time improving the Company's sustainability.
+The Company recognizes five key ESG issues (governance (internal control, BCP), DX, environment, human capital and innovation) where the importance for stakeholders is extremely high, and is also extremely high for management of SEKISUI CHEMICAL Group.
+In relation to the issue of governance (internal control), the Company has identified five areas (safety, quality, accounting, legal/ethical, and information management) where the occurrence of serious incidents should be prevented.

+Specifically, the Company is working on the following initiatives.
-The Company has been taking appropriate measures to address sustainability issues, and in FY2006 established the "Environment-contributing Products (currently: Sustainability-contributing Products)" system, in order to proactively work toward the resolution of environmental and social issues through its products and services, as stated in Principle 2.3, and has been committed to the certification and the expansion of products that significantly contribute to the resolution of these issues.

-The Company also aims to maintain biodiversity of the earth and strives to recycle the natural capital that we have used in our business activities through the three activity categories: "the provision of products that contribute to the environment," "resource conservation, energy conservation and similar activities to reduce environmental impact," and "activities to conserve the natural environment."
-The Board of Directors also discusses, among others, the "Long-term Environmental Management Vision" and the "Environmental Medium-term Plan."
+- (1) The Company has been taking appropriate measures to address sustainability issues, and established the "Sustainability-contributing Products" system, in order to proactively work toward the resolution of environmental and social issues and lead to opportunity for profit through its products and services, as stated in Principle 2.3.
+The Company has been committed to the certification and the expansion of products that significantly contribute to the resolution of these issues. - (2) In regard to environmental issues, in addition to identifying climate related risks and opportunities as disclosed based on the recommendations of the TCFD, the Company also aims to maintain biodiversity of the earth and strives to recycle the natural capital that we have used in our business activities through the three activity categories: "the provision of products that contribute to the environment," "resource conservation, energy conservation and similar activities to reduce environmental impact," and "activities to conserve the natural environment."

+Based on these activities, the Board of Directors receives regular reports on sustainability initiatives and deliberates on them.